bingeboy/HULK/README.md

 <h2>Overview</h2>

 JavaScript Application Architecture based on "mediator" pattern.
+Backend is running on MongoDB and Node.

 <h4>Backend</h4>